TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 86/Psalms 86.5.md

 ---

-For thou, Lord, art good, and ready to forgive, And abundant in lovingkindness unto all them that call upon thee.
+For you, Lord, are good, and ready to forgive; abundant in loving kindness to all those who call on you.